1.5 New Website Project for Century Wharf Members

 Rubbish and Bulky Items

 If residents have any bulky rubbish or household items they wish to dispose of, they should contact the local authority.
-It is not the responsibility of Warwick, the Century Wharf maintenance team or the RTM to dispose of Residents’ property that is not either household waste or recycling.
+It is not the responsibility of CW Estates, the Century Wharf maintenance team or the RTM to dispose of Residents’ property that is not either household waste or recycling.
 Such items left for disposal by residents incur a charge from the City Council and increase the service charge for all.

 Washing machines, dishwashers, fridges and freezers must be emptied and dried out before being removed from the flats to ensure water does not leak from these items during removal.